Master's Degree Programme in Exact Sciences: Chemistry of Drug Development

 PROGRAMME STRUCTURE

 The structure of the programme is modular and each specialization track has three obligatory modules that contain the core material of the field.
 These include the MSc thesis (30 ECTS), lecture and exercise courses, seminars, laboratory work, internship or project work, details of which depend on the specialization.
 In addition, there is one thematic module that may be chosen to support your own study plan.
-The fourth module consists of freely chosen courses and an obligatory Finnish language course (5 ECTS).
+The fourth module consists of freely chosen courses and obligatory Finnish language courses (5 ECTS).

 The specialisation track Chemistry of Drug Development is a two-year programme of 120 ECTS credits.
 The curriculum is comprised of: